 Mail on Sunday editor refuses to meet Commons Speaker over Rayner report

+Mail on Sunday editor refuses to meet Commons Speaker over Angela Rayner report

 David Dillon said journalists should not ‘take instruction’ from officials of the House of Commons

-The editor of The Mail on Sunday has refused to attend a meeting with Commons Speaker Sir Lindsay Holyle over the paper’s controversial report about Anglea Rayner.
+The editor of The Mail on Sunday has refused to attend a meeting with Commons Speaker Sir Lindsay Hoyle over the paper’s controversial report about Angela Rayner.

 In his letter, he wrote: “The Mail on Sunday deplores sexism and misogyny in all its forms.
 However journalists must be free to report what they are told by MPs about conversations which take place in the House of Commons, however unpalatable some may find them.”